-Federal Direct Loans are offered at a variable interest rate, with a cap of 8.25% for undergraduate and 9.50% for graduate programs.
-For "Subsidized-Direct" the government pays the interest while students are in school; for "Unsubsidized Direct" students are responsible for paying the interest while they are in school.
-If they choose not to pay the interest, it will accrue and be capitalized (added on the principle).
+Federal Direct Loans are offered at a fixed interest rate that changes on a yearly basis for loans disbursed after July 1st.
+For "Direct Subsidized Loans" the government pays the interest while students are in school or in a deferment or forbearance period; for "Unsubsidized Loans" students are responsible for paying the interest while they are in school.
+If they choose not to pay the interest, it will accrue and be capitalized (added to the principle).
 This loan must be repaid; the repayment should begin six (6) months after the student graduates or ceases to study.